-Acknowledgments: Thank you to Edward Shorter, History of Medicine, University of Toronto, and Allan Peterkin, Psychiatry and Family Medicine at the University of Toronto and Health, Arts and Humanities Program, for their support of the Health Narratives Research Group.
+Acknowledgments: Thank you to Edward Shorter, Jason A. Hannah in the History of Medicine, University of Toronto, and Allan Peterkin, Psychiatry and Family Medicine at the University of Toronto and Health, Arts and Humanities Program, for their support of the Health Narratives Research Group.